Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Introduction

-We present a novel CI-MPC approach that inherits the local efficacy of complementarity-based control in combination with the global efficacy of sampling-based strategies, only requiring low-dimensional sampling of individual end effector locations.
-Our key insight is that all contact-rich control can be split into a contact-free stage in which the robot moves in a collision-free path (easier to compute than contact-rich trajectories), followed by a contact-rich stage in which the robot is able to make and break contact as it pleases (Figure \ref{fig:jack_experiment}).
-Existing CI-MPC methods utilizing local dynamics can be effective in the contact-rich stage, if the local neighborhood is amenable to progressing to the goal.
-Sampling is a natural solution: we sample end effector locations where the contact-free to contact-rich transition can occur.
-We quantify which location is the most advantageous to pursue by comparing their local CI-MPC optimization costs.
-In closed loop with cost-based and progress-based switching logic, our controller autonomously switches between contact-free and contact-rich stages, trading off future investment with immediate progress, respectively.
+Our novel CI-MPC approach inherits local efficacy of complementarity-based control and global efficacy of sampling-based strategies, only requiring sampling individual robot collision geometry locations.
+This can be a tractably low-dimensional space, e.g. 3D end effector locations.
+Our key insight is that all contact-rich control can be split into a contact-free stage when the robot moves in a collision-free path (easier to compute than contact-rich trajectories), followed by a contact-rich stage when the robot makes and breaks contact freely (Fig. \ref{fig:jack_experiment}).
+Existing CI-MPC methods can be effective in the contact-rich stage, if the local neighborhood is amenable to making progress.
+Sampling is a natural solution: we sample end effector locations where the contact-free-to-rich transition can occur, quantifying sample advantages by their local CI-MPC optimization costs.
+In closed loop with cost- and progress-based switching logic, our controller autonomously switches between contact-free and contact-rich modes, trading off future investment with immediate progress, respectively.

-In this paper, we contribute: \begin{itemize} \item A novel combination of global sampling with local control for online multi-contact manipulation.
-This unique combination is capable of tasks that the local control alone essentially would always fail to accomplish. \item Hardware results applying our algorithm to achieve high-precision pose goals with non-convex objects with a Franka Panda robotic arm. \item A direct comparison in simulation to MuJoCo MPC (MJPC) \cite{howell2022predictive}, another non-local CI-MPC method our approach outperforms while being safer and more reliable. \end{itemize}
+In this paper, we contribute: \begin{itemize} \item An online, multi-contact manipulation method combining global sampling with local control, requiring no offline computation or training.
+Our approach accomplishes tasks that local control alone essentially always fails to do. \item Hardware results of our algorithm achieving pose goals of non-convex objects to high precision with a Franka arm, using 1 robot-object and 3 object-environment contacts. \item Ablations and comparisons in simulation, including to MuJoCo MPC (MJPC) \cite{howell2022predictive}, another non-local CI-MPC method our approach outperforms in success and safety. \end{itemize}